 According to Copyblogger, 8 out of 10 people will read headline copy only, and the remaining two will read the full blog or article.

 How do you attract Googlers to your blog with just your headlines?
-Here’s 10 tips and tools on how to convert headline skimmers into blog readers.
+Here are 10 tips and tools on how to convert headline skimmers into blog readers.

 Make sure your headline is your central message.
 That’s how a journalist convinces you to read their article in the newspaper.
 A short headline will tell readers what the article or blog is about, and entice them to read more.

-If you wrote your headline to be “2015 is the best year yet,” readers are going to skip it because its not specific.
-Because that headline is so general, they’ll move on, unless you write something like, “2015 is the best year for beagles.”
+If you wrote your headline to be “2023 is the best year yet,” readers are going to skip it because it’s not specific.
+Because that headline is so general, they’ll move on, unless you write something like, “2023 is the best year for beagles.”

 That’s specific and short.

 If you’re still unsure about writing headlines, don’t worry, there are tools to help.

 Buffer compiled a list of formulas for Tweets, blogs, articles, emails and more.
 This way you can have a blueprint on the best headlines in order to create your own.

 According to a Kissmetrics study, readers will absorb the first three words and the last three words of a headline.
 So basically a six-word headline is ideal, right?
 I don’t know about you, but I don’t write six-word headlines very often. (you did on this post!)

 Headline formulas are great to use as a guideline, but make sure they don’t make you sound robotic.
 Robots are the worst.